 Join ussssss… jooiiin usssss.

-I still fail to see how someone who has had COVID-19, or otherwise has immunity, can benefit from a manufactured injection that purportedly emulates some of the virus’ payload.
-Neither having the shot, nor having natural immunity, prevent a person from contracting the virus in any of its forms or variants, so why the urgency?
+I still fail to see how someone who has had COVID-19, or otherwise has some level of immunity, can benefit from a manufactured injection that purportedly emulates some of the virus’ payload.
+Neither having the shot, nor developing natural immunity, prevent a person from contracting the virus in any of its forms or variants, so why the urgency?
 Why the pressure?

 We’re told it lessens the severity if you do catch it.
 So, how much less severe does that make it for the estimated third of the world (or higher) who’ve already contracted coronavirus and didn’t even notice?
 Those that went about their daily lives as super-spreaders, like motorway gritters spewing out germs, giving them to… people who have… already had the jab to…. reduce the severity of falling ill.
 Erm.
 I’m confused.